Posted on 16 June 2025

 Improves Expense Control and Fraud Prevention

 Each transaction logged in the template is subject to review, giving oversight authorities a clear view of spending patterns.
-By enforcing routine reconciliations and approvals, the system discourages misuse and flags anomalies early.
+By enforcing routine reconciliations and approvals, the system discourages misuse and flags anomalies early, many of the most common accounting errors in small businesses originate from unrecorded or misclassified petty cash transactions.

 Supports Accurate Budgeting and Forecasting